pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 ### Creating A New Project with the WordPress and Gatsby Starter Template

-There are two methods that can be used to creating a new project with the `gatsby-wordpress-starter`:`
+There are two methods that can be used to create a new project with the `gatsby-wordpress-starter`:`

-1. Clone the starter repository
+* Clone the starter repository
-2. Use the `gatsby-cli`
+* Use the `gatsby-cli`

 To clone the starter directly from GitHub, visit the repository https://github.com/pantheon-systems/gatsby-wordpress-starter and click
 **Code** to open the clone dropdown and select your preferred method.